-The OAA tasks the Missouri SUA with ensuring services are provided to eligible older adults, adults with disabilities, and caregivers.
+The OAA tasks the Missouri SUA with ensuring that services are provided to eligible older adults, adults with disabilities, and caregivers.
 It further specifies that certain populations should be explicitly targeted for services.
-The OAA describes these populations as those with the greatest economic and social needs.
-The following chart outlines which populations receive priority for programs and services in Missouri under the OAA.
+These populations are described by the OAA as those with the greatest economic and social needs.
+The following chart outlines which populations receive priority for programs and services in Missouri in accordance with the OAA.